 Repairing Headliner Without Removing Board

-Aside from a Rolls Royce or a Bentley, the Cadillac Eldorado was the pinacle of automotive luxury in 1989.
+The Cadillac Eldorado dominated the domestic luxury car market in 1989.
 This is an unapologetically huge car with an equally oversized headliner.
 When a headliner on an Eldorado drops, it's like a circus tent collapsing.

 Stripped To The Board